CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 ### 4. Manually Clean the Printhead

-Cleaning the printhead manually when you experience [clogged printhead issues](https://www.compandsave.com/printhead-cleaning-guide) or [dried ink cartridges](https://www.compandsave.com/does-printer-ink-dry-out) helps you save a lot of ink.
-Follow the steps in our [printhead cleaning guide](https://www.compandsave.com/printhead-cleaning-guide#indexC) for more information.
+Cleaning the printhead manually when you experience clogged printhead issues or dried ink cartridges helps save a lot of ink.
+Follow the steps in our [printhead cleaning guide](https://www.compandsave.com/printhead-cleaning-guide#indexC) for more information on how to do it quickly.

 ### 5. Monitor Ink Usage

-Don't rely solely on the printer's indicator to determine when to replace cartridges.
-Physically check the cartridge itself to assess if it truly needs replacement.
+Don't rely solely on the printer's indicator to decide when to replace cartridges.
+Instead, physically check the cartridge to see if it really needs replacement.

+Sometimes, the printer may give a false low ink alert even when there is still ink in the cartridges.
+In such cases, you can reset the ink cartridges to continue using them.
+If you have an Epson printer, you can refer to this guide on [how to reset Epson ink cartridge without resetter](https://www.compandsave.com/how-to-reset-epson-ink-cartridge-guide).

 ### 6. Subscription Considerations

-Before you commit to a subscription, take a moment to think about the downsides.
-These drawbacks aren't usually highlighted as much as the benefits.
+Before you commit to a subscription, consider the downsides.
+These drawbacks are usually highlighted less than the benefits.
 To get a better understanding, just check out what people are saying on the internet.

-To know more, check '[What is HP Instant Ink Program – Is It Worth It?](https://www.compandsave.com/what-is-hp-instant-ink-program)' and '[What is HP+ Program?
+If you plan to consider an HP ink subscription, check this guide to learn more: '[What is HP+ Program?
 Everything You Need To Know](https://www.compandsave.com/what-is-hp-plus-program-the-pros-and-cons)'.

 ### 7. Power Management